-Prosthetic and orthotic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
+Services that are covered for you What you must pay when you get these services Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

-20% of the cost for Medicarecovered prosthetic devices and related supplies.
+Prior authorization rules may apply.
+20% of the cost for Medicare-covered prosthetic devices and related supplies.
 If additional services are provided, cost sharing may apply.
 Please see "Physician/Practitioner services" or the benefit listing for the service received.

-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-20% of the cost for Medicarecovered pulmonary rehabilitation services.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral OR an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Prior authorization rules may applt.
+20% of the cost for Medicare-covered pulmonary rehabilitation services.
 For equipment related to these conditions, please see "Durable medical equipment and related supplies."
 If additional services are provided, cost sharing may apply.
-Please see "Physician/Practitioner services" or the benefit listing for the service received.

-Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+Please see "Physician/Practitioner services" or the benefit listing for the service received Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

-There is no coinsurance or copayment for the Medicarecovered screening and counseling to reduce alcohol misuse preventive benefit.
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
 If additional services are provided, cost sharing may apply.
 Please see "Physician/Practitioner services" or the benefit listing for the service received.